Metalnem/mijailovic.net/_drafts/decoding-runtastic-gps-trace.md

 As you might remember, one part of the activity data returned from the server was the GPS trace field, which I ignored back then because there was a much easier way to export the activity.
 That changed few days after the Runtastic Archiver application was completed.
 I was running the application to backup my latest runs, when I suddenly started getting errors that some expected headers in HTTP responses were missing.
-It turned out that server introduced some kind of rate limiting for API requests.
+It turned out that server introduced some kind of rate limiting for export requests.
 First activity was always successfully downloaded, but the next one always failed.
 After experimenting with delays between requests, I discovered that the Runtastic server was allowing only one request every 10 seconds.
 Such long delay was unacceptable.
 For example, if you run 5 times per week, and you were using Runtastic for the last 4 years, you would have around 1000 activities, and your backup process would be almost 3 hours long.
-Web application was no exception to the rate limiting - if you tried to export multiple activities in a short period of time, all files, with the exception of the first one, would contain only "access denied" string.
+Web application was no exception to the rate limiting - if you tried to export multiple activities in a short period of time, all files, with the exception of the first one, would contain only **access denied** string.
 At that moment I had no other choice but to get back to encoded GPS trace field, decode it and then manually create gpx export file.

 ## Decoding the trace, part one